inveniosoftware/docs-invenio-rdm/docs/use/administration.md

 - **Blocked users**: Cannot sign in anymore, but their records remain visible.
 - **Deleted users**: Their records are removed from public view and replaced with a tombstone page indicating the user has been deleted.

 Records can also be deleted (with a grace period for appeal or undoing) which empowers administrators to enforce institutional policies and fight spam.
 This leaves a [tombstone page](../reference/metadata.md#tombstone) in place of the record landing page.
-See the [Concept DOIs section](../operate/customize/dois.md#doi-registration) for a screenshot.

 Associated JSON APIs (e.g. `/api/domains`) have been added.
 Bulk versions of these are in the works.